Noah Okafor: Loan to Napoli

 On 3 February 2025, Okafor joined Serie A club Napoli on loan until the end of the 2024–25 season, with an option of a permanent transfer.
-On May 23, 2025, Okafor won his first trophy in Italy, the fourth Scudetto in Napoli's history.
+On 23 May 2025, Okafor won his first trophy in Italy, the fourth Scudetto in Napoli's history.
 His presence in the squad was thought to be unnecessary as he only featured in four matches under coach Antonio Conte.

 Leeds United

 It was reported on 19 August 2025 that agreement had been reached for Okafor to sign for Premier League club Leeds United.
 On 21 August 2025, Okafor officially moved to England and joined the club on a four-year contract in a deal reported to be £18,000,000.
-He scored his first goal for the club on 20 September 2025, scoring Leeds' third goal in a 1-3 win away at Wolverhampton Wanderers.
+He scored his first goal for the club on 20 September 2025, scoring Leeds' third goal in a 3–1 away win at Wolverhampton Wanderers.

+On 13 April 2026, he netted his first brace for Leeds United in a 2–1 win over Manchester United at Old Trafford, securing his club's first away league victory over their rivals since 1981.

 International career

 Okafor played various international games for the Swiss U-15 and U-17 teams.
 He played his first game for the U-18 team on 9 May 2018 in the 1–1 draw against the Italy U-18 team.

 Okafor made his debut for the senior national team debut on 9 June 2019 in the 2019 UEFA Nations League third place game against England, as an 113th-minute substitute for Haris Seferovic.
 He scored his first international goal for Switzerland on 15 November 2021, in their World Cup qualifying game against Bulgaria, a win which secured automatic qualification for Switzerland to the 2022 FIFA World Cup.

+On 20 May 2026, Okafor was selected in the 26-man squad for the 2026 FIFA World Cup.

+On 10 September 2026, Okafor announced that he would not play for Switzerland under manager Murat Yakin citing a 'break down in trust' as the issue.

 Personal life

-Born in Binningen, Switzerland, Okafor is the son of a Nigerian Igbo father and a Swiss mother.
-His younger brothers Elijah and Isaiah are also footballers, playing respectively for FC Lugano II and the Under 21 of FC Zürich.
+Born in Binningen, Okafor is the son of a Nigerian father and a Swiss mother.
+His younger brothers Elijah and Isaiah are also footballers, playing respectively for FC Lugano II and the U-21 side of FC Zürich.